 Now, I have not been able to gather together and put in a consecutive shape these thoughts which I wish to present here for your consideration.
-They have been put together hurriedly in the last few days, since we began to come in here first, because I did not know what you would do, nor what the position of your honor would be in the case, and secondly, because I did not know upon what ground the conclusion of the prosecution would be made denying us the right of a rehearing, and, therefore, if the method of the presentation of this matter be somewhat disconnected and disjointed, it may be ascribed to that fact, over which I have had no control.
+They have been put together hurriedly in the last few days, since we began to come in here, first, because I did not know what you would do, nor what the position of your honor would be in the case, and secondly, because I did not know upon what ground the conclusion of the prosecution would be made denying us the right of a rehearing; and, therefore, if the method of the presentation of this matter be somewhat disconnected and disjointed, it may be ascribed to that fact, over which I had no control.

 I maintain that our execution, as the matter stands just now, would be a judicial murder, rank and foul, and judicial murder is far more infamous than lynch law-far worse.
-Bear in mind, please, this trial prosecuted by a mob, by the shricks and the howls of a mob, an organized, powerful mob.
+Bear in mind, please, this trial was conducted by a mob, prosecuted by a mob, by the shrieks and howls of a mob, an organized, powerful mob.
 But that trial is now over.
 You sit here judicially, calmly, quietly, and it is now for you to look at this thing from the standpoint of reason and common sense.
 There is one peculiarity about the case that I want to call your attention to.
 It was the manner and the method of its prosecution!
-On the one side, the attorneys for the prosecution conducted this case from the standpoint of capitalists as against laborers.
+On the one side, the attorneys for the prosecution conducted this case from the standpoint of capitalists as against the laborers.
 On the other side, the attorneys for the defense conducted this case as a defense against murder, not for laborers and not against capitalists.
-The prosecution in this case throughout has been a capitalistic prosecution, inspired by the instinct of capitalism, and I mean by that by class feelings, by a dictatorial right to rule, and a denial to common people the right to say anything or have anything to say to these men, by that class of persons who think that working people to perform, viz.: Obedience.
-They conducted this trial from that standpoint throughout, and, as was very truthfully stated by my comrade, Fielden, we were prosecuted ostensibly for murder, until, near the end of the trial, when all at once the jury is commanded, yea, commanded to render a verdict against us as Anarchists.
+The prosecution in this case throughout has been a capitalistic prosecution, inspired by the instinct of capitalism, and I mean by that, by class feelings, by a dictatorial right to rule, and a denial to common people of the right to say anything or have anything to say to these men, by that class of persons who think that working people have but one right and one duty to perform, viz., obedience.
+They conducted this trial from that standpoint throughout, and, as was very truthfully stated by my Comrade Fielden, we were prosecuted ostensibly for murder, until, near the end of the trial, when all at once the jury is commanded, yea, commanded to render a verdict against us as Anarchists.
 Your honor, you are aware of this; you know this to be the truth; you sat and heard it all.
-I will not make a statement but what will be in accord with the facts, and what I do say is said for the purpose of refreshing your memory and asking you to
+I will not make a statement but what will be in accord with the facts, and what I do say is said for the purpose of refreshing your memory and asking you to look at both sides of this matter and view it from the standpoint of reason and common sense.